I see you.

 I recognize the exhaustion and the overwhelming sense of commitment.
 You are running on fumes, yet you continue to take on more and more in hopes of bringing everything together.
 You say yes so you will not let others down.
 You pitch in more so others may do less.
 You give and give and give and at this moment, you are running on fumes.

 I know, because I have been there.
-I worked multiple jobs, had an active social life, continued with ongoing education, attempted to fit in time to work out and tried to make time for my husband.
+Working multiple jobs, had an active social life, continued with ongoing education, attempted to fit in time to work out and tried to make time for my husband.
 One huge factor is missing, do you know what it was?

 The truth is, I didn’t focus on myself.
 My cup was empty.
 I felt guilty if I took an hour to get my nails done.
-I felt guilty getting a massage.
-I felt guilty if I told someone no, I couldn’t attend their event.
-I felt guilty being away from home.
+Followed by feeling guilty for getting a massage.
+I felt guilty if I told someone no, I couldn’t attend their event because I felt guilty being away from home.
 My metaphorical cup was on fumes and was way past empty, I couldn’t even energize from the sporadic fumes.
 When I stopped moving, I was utterly exhausted and I would crash hard.
 My emotions ran the gamut from being elated and passionate to being pissed off and full of resentment.
 The smallest occurrence that deviated out of my control could throw me into a fit of rage.
 Well, when you are as tenuous as I used to be, that “minor” event was enough to bring out the fricken beast in me.

 I didn’t even like being with myself, I was so unpredictable.
 For me, anger surfaces when I feel overwhelmed.
 Anger is the easiest feeling for me to identify and work through and it has always been a great defense mechanism for me.
 Looking back, it would have been easier to tell someone no, but that would also open the door for me to disappoint or anger them.